-- significantly enhancing the town centre in terms of the quantity and quality of the shops, the cultural offer and the network of public spaces; - ensuring a new strategic employment site is developed in the lpswich area by 2021; - extending the strategic greenspace network; and - continuing to support the development of University Campus Suffolk and Suffolk New College.
+- Significantly enhancing the town centre in terms of the quantity and quality of the shops, the cultural offer and the network of public spaces; - Ensuring a new strategic employment site is developed in the lpswich area by 2021; - Extending the strategic greenspace network; and - Continuing to support the development of University Campus Suffolk and Suffolk New College.

-- Net additional retail floorspace developed in the Central Shopping Area and outside the Central Shopping Area. - 2.
+- 1. Net additional retail floorspace developed in the Central Shopping Area and outside the Central Shopping Area. - 2.
 Additional employment floorspace developed at Crane's site. - 3.
-Gains in green infrastructure within the Ipswich Policy Area (ha). - Number of students at University Campus Suffolk and Suffolk New College.
+Gains in green infrastructure within the Ipswich Policy Area (ha). - 4.
+Number of students at University Campus Suffolk and Suffolk New College.

-To improve the retail rank of Ipswich by 2021 and complete the 'green rim'.
+To improve the retail rank of Ipswich by INSERTED: 2031 DELETED: 2021 and complete the 'green rim'.

 To improve accessibility to and the convenience of all forms of transport, and achieve significant modal shift from the car to more sustainable modes through the Ipswich Major Scheme and other local initiatives.
-This will: (a) promote choice and better health; (b) facilitate sustainable growth, development and regeneration; and (c) improve integration, accessibility and connectivity.
+This will: (a) promote choice and better health; (b) facilitate sustainable growth, development and regeneration; DELETED: and (c) improve integration, accessibility and connectivity INSERTED: ; and (d) promote green infrastructure as alternative 'green' non-vehicular access around the town and urban greening of existing routes.
 Specifically:

-- significant improvements should take place to the accessibility to and between the three key nodes of: the railway station (including the wider lpswich Village environment), the Waterfront (and particularly the Education Quarter) and the Central Shopping Area; - additional east-west highway capacity could be provided within the plan period in the Ipswich area to meet the needs of the wider population and to provide the potential to reallocate some central road space; and - Ipswich Borough Council aspires to an enhanced public transport system, such as guided bus, urban light railway or trams.
+- Significant improvements should take place to the accessibility to and between the three key nodes of: the railway station (including the wider Ipswich Village environment), the Waterfront (and particularly the Education Quarter) and the Central Shopping Area; - Additional east-west highway capacity could be provided within the plan period in the lpswich area to meet the needs of the wider population and to provide the potential to reallocate some central road space; DELETED: and - INSERTED: Comprehensive cycle routes should be provided; and - Ipswich Borough Council aspires to an enhanced public transport system, such as guided bus DELETED: , urban light railway or trams.